 Eduardo MirandaPolice Commander East and South District Contact Eduardo Miranda

 Oxnard Police Officer Eduardo M. Miranda began his career with the Oxnard Police Department in 2000 and ascended to the rank of Police Commander in 2012.
 During his career, Commander Miranda has worked numerous assignments which include Storefront Officer, Property Crimes Detective, Sexual Assault Detective, Beat Coordinator, Violent Crimes Detective, Patrol Sergeant, Special Services Sergeant, and Special Projects Commander.
-He is currently assigned as a Patrol Commander, as well as, the East and South District Commander.
-His current collateral assignments include the Neighborhood Policing Team, School Resource Officers, Patrol Communications, and Chaplain Corps.
+He is currently assigned as a Patrol Commander, as well as, the East District Commander.
+His current collateral assignments include the, School Resource Officers, Explorers, Reserve Officers, VIP’s, and Chaplain Corps.

 Commander Miranda currently serves as a Board Member for Santa Clara High School.
 He is a former Vice-President of the National Latino Peace Officers Association – Ventura County Chapter (NLPOA), Oxnard Peace Officers Board Member, El Concilio Del Condado de Ventura Board Member and has many professional affiliations such as LULAC, NAACP, ASPA, PERF, FBI-LEEDA, Cal Chiefs and IACP.
 He was also nominated and selected as the Oxnard Police Officer of the Year in 2006.
 He received the President’s award from El Concilio Del Condado de Ventura for Community Service in 2009.